PaulFangBayArea/NDNF-release/README.md

 Compile
 =========

-ndnSIM uses a standard NS-3 compilation procedure.
-Normally the following commands should be sufficient to configure and build ndnSIM with python bindings enabled:
+After the installation of ndnSIM, you can run the following commands to configure and build ndnSIM with python bindings enabled:

     cd ndnSIM/ns-3
     ./waf configure --enable-examples